2018 Impact Luncheon

-The Center for Family Violence Prevention held the First Annual Domestic Violence Impact Luncheon to be held on October 11, 2018, at the Greenville Convention Center.
+The Center for Family Violence Prevention held the First Annual Domestic Violence Impact Luncheon to October 11, 2018, at the Greenville Convention Center.

 “Every one of us knows someone who has been impacted by domestic violence,” says luncheon coordinator Donna Raynor.
 “The purpose of this event is to raise awareness about the issue and to also raise funds to help the Center for Family Violence Prevention continue to serve those affected by violence in their personal relationships.”